abhishek751982/BasicBlog/README.md

 # BasicBlog - MERN Stack Blog Application

-**BasicBlog** is a full stack blog platform developed using the MERN stack, featuring ReactJS, NodeJS, ExpressJS, JWT, Google OAuth, MongoDB, and Tailwind.
-The project includes user and admin interfaces, a form builder for post creation, as well as theme switching and search functionalities to enhance overall usability.
-It also incorporates both email and Google authentication, with role-based permissions to ensure secure access for different user roles.
+**BasicBlog** is a full-stack blog platform built with the MERN stack, offering a seamless blogging experience with ReactJS, NodeJS, ExpressJS, MongoDB, and Tailwind.
+The platform features user and admin dashboards, enabling users to view, like, and comment on blog posts, while admins can create and manage posts and users.
+Enhanced with a theme toggle for light/dark modes and a search functionality for quick post discovery, it ensures excellent usability.
+The project incorporates secure authentication via Email and Google OAuth with role-based access, and leverages Redux for efficient state management, making it a robust and user-friendly solution.

 🌐 **Live Demo**: [BasicBlog on Railway](https://basicblog-production.up.railway.app/)